vtandon1204/ai-virtual-calculator/README.md

 # 🧮 AI Calculator

 ## 📝 Overview
-The **AI Calculator** is an innovative project that utilizes OpenCV and Google’s Gemini AI to solve mathematical problems.
-Users can draw mathematical expressions directly on the screen, and the AI model will interpret the input to provide accurate and detailed solutions.
-This project uses advanced AI and computer vision technologies to enhance user interaction and calculation accuracy.
+The **AI Calculator** is an innovative project, making use of OpenCV and Google's Gemini AI to solve mathematical problems.
+Users can draw expressions on the screen, which the AI model will interpret accordingly and provide accurate and detailed solutions.
+It incorporates advanced AI and computer vision technologies for enhanced user interaction and accuracy in calculations.

 ## ✨ Features
 - **Draw Math Problems** ✍️: Draw mathematical expressions directly on the screen.